 When plaque dries, it forms tartar, a hard substance that doesn’t brush away as plaque.
-Instead, our dentist in Wilkes-Barre, PA must use instruments like a scraper to get rid of it.
+Instead, our dentist must use instruments like a scraper to get rid of it.
 If not removed quickly, the bacteria from tartar will start eating away at tooth enamel and cause cavities.
 When they form, your teeth need restoring with dental fillings treatment near you.

 After cavities form, our dentist will begin treating them by cleaning the decay from the tooth.
 Removing tooth decay from hard enamel requires using a drill.
 It’s essential to remove decay without removing too much enamel.
 They will also remove the debris they leave behind and then mix the powder to create the material they will use to fill in the crack.

 The material options that patients can choose includes:

 Although silver amalgam contains elemental mercury and other metals, it is safe to use, with dental practices using it for over 100 years.
 Patients who want dental fillings in Wilkes-Barre, PA can choose between a composite resin or glass ionomer.
 An advantage to choosing glass ionomer is that it has anti-bacterial properties, and it releases fluoride to protect your teeth.

 If you or someone in your family has a toothache or feels pressure on a tooth when eating, contact our dental clinic at NEPA Dental Group to book an appointment with our dentist for an exam.
 They can restore your teeth so that they can function normally again.